Lively vs Murchison Middle School: TEA Scores, Feeders & Home Prices

 What is Lively Middle School’s TEA rating?

-Lively Middle School received an overall C rating with a score of 77 out of 100 from the Texas Education Agency in 2025, earning all 7 of 7 possible distinctions.
+Lively Middle School received an overall C rating with a score of 77 out of 100 from the Texas Education Agency in 2025, earning all 7 of 7 distinction designations available to middle schools.

 What is Murchison Middle School’s TEA rating?

-Murchison Middle School received an overall B rating with a score of 88 out of 100 from the Texas Education Agency in 2025, earning all 7 of 7 possible distinctions.
+Murchison Middle School received an overall B rating with a score of 88 out of 100 from the Texas Education Agency in 2025, earning all 7 of 7 distinction designations available to middle schools.

 Are Lively and Murchison in the same school district?